 Arboretum & Gardens

-More than 30 carefully maintained gardens dot our 301-acre living history museum.
+More than 30 carefully maintained gardens adorn our 301-acre living history museum.
 From flowering backyard pleasure gardens to our grand Governor’s Palace Gardens and Grounds, these gardens can offer insight into how the colonists lived and worked as a community.
 Ongoing research and new archaeological techniques continue to improve our understanding of 18th-century Williamsburg gardens, which is reflected in the design and interpretation guests can enjoy and learn from throughout the year.

 The Colonial Williamsburg Arboretum is a Level 2 Certified Arboretum comprised of 18th-century tree and woody shrub varieties as well as modern cultivars on our Hotel and Museum properties.
 The collection features 25 period species of oak trees and more than 30 historic gardens.
-The Arboretum is home to more than 25 trees that are, or have been, listed as Virginia state champion and four national champion “Big Trees”.

 Resources for Your Visit